 Profile

 My name is Henrique Mendes Gonçalves.
-I obtained my PhD in Philosophy from the Central European University, Austria, and my BA and MA in the same discipline from the University of São Paulo, Brazil.
-I also have a master’s degree in Cognitive Science from the University of Málaga, Spain, as well as a BA in Social Communication from Faculdade Cásper Líbero, Brazil.
+I obtained my PhD in Philosophy from Central European University, Austria, and my BA and MA in the same discipline from the University of São Paulo, Brazil.
 My research has two main axes:

 (1) 4E cognition and the theoretical and historical foundations of cognitive science.
 In my doctoral dissertation, “Enactivism and the cognitivist triad: Functional roles, representation, and computation,” I examine points of tension and potential compatibility between enactivism and three core commitments often associated with classical cognitive science: functionalism, representationalism, and the computational theory of mind.
 This work has also led me to a historical question I take to be underexplored: the shared cybernetic roots of both computationalism and enactivism in mid-20th-century research on mind and control.